Donning and doffing PPE correctly is essential to prevent contamination and ensure safety.

 | Doffing (Removing) | Gloves → Goggles/Face Shield → Gown → Mask/Respirator | Avoid self-contamination |

-Doffing PPE—the process of removing protective gear—poses a higher risk for self-contamination than putting it on because the equipment is now considered “dirty.”
-The golden rule of doffing is to proceed with the mindset that the outside of all PPE is contaminated and must not touch your skin or clothing.
+The process of removing ppe equipment poses a higher risk for self-contamination because the gear is now considered “dirty.”
+The golden rule of the doffing ppe procedure is to assume the outside of all equipment is contaminated.

 Memory Aid for Doffing: Think “Alphabetical Order”.
 Remove in this sequence: Gloves, Goggles, Gown, Mask.
 (Note: Some protocols combine gloves and gown removal, but the principle remains: protect the face until the end).